logo

 References

-In addition to past landlords’ names and contact information, it can be helpful to include other references, including:
+In addition to past landlords’ names and contact information, it can be helpful to include other personal references, including:

 • Former or current employers